RosterElf Logo

 Retail

-Sales assistants, cashiers, supervisors and store managers.
-Covers supermarkets, boutiques, department stores and specialty retail.
+Sales assistants, cashiers, supervisors and store managers across supermarkets, boutiques, department and specialty stores.

 Accommodation